raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 ### Initiative

 The moment at which someone reacts in combat is governed by Initiative.
 Initiative acts as a modifier to Initiative rolls; the higher the Initiative, the faster one responds in a combat situation, determining when you can act.
-Further factors – armourarmor for example – modify it.
+Further factors – armor for example – modify it.
 The Combat chapter goes into more detail on how Initiative is used .

 Initiative is the average of the DEX and INT Characteristics.